rohshar/Battleship/README.md

 This is an implementation of the classic Battleship game in python.

 #Options
-You can play:
 -human vs. human
 -human vs. computer
 -computer vs. computer

-Additionally, you can choose between a:
 -GUI input interface
 -Text input interface